AkiraXDDD/discord-bot/README.md

-# My first GitHub Project
+# My first Discord Bot!
-Hello world
+This is my first ever discord bot!
+I'm trying to get into programming!